vfong00/MKS21X-FinalProject/README.md

 + wrote in xp levels and floor level counter, which is now seen in game
 + made the golden shield look like a shield (but not gold). also made other characters cooler

+### 01-20-18
+I haven't been doing much the past few days, as Moody's been working on his menu.
+The project is pretty much what we expected it to be?
+A big, expansive thing that I totally did not see coming?

+I wrote javadocs.

-To do list (in order of approachability/importance/some ordering):
+Features to implement next??? (in order of approachability/importance/some ordering):
-- menu
 - how the player dies
-- figure out way to not have tileables spawn in a wall (aka good random generation)
+- figure out way to not have Tileables spawn in a wall (aka good random generation)
 ===
-- health collectible
 - player inventory